Area Rugs Really Tie The Room Together

 A room is a blank box.
 But the things I bring to the room turn it into a home, into a safe haven in a world I am newly arrived to—a world I still don’t know if I fully understand.
 The things I place around the room keep me sane, keep me grounded to my past, my present, and my future.
 They remind me why I am here and who I am here to make proud.

 I came to this country four months ago with only one suitcase.
 I can’t remember the flight.
 I can’t remember anything after saying goodbye to my mother at the airport.
 Such a journey, I expected to commit every detail to heart and mine the experience to its core for years to come.
-But all that’s between Auckland, New Zealand, and Chicago, USA, in my mind is a broken-hearted blank space when on the hunt for area rugs in Pittsburgh PA.
+But all that’s between Auckland, New Zealand, and Chicago, USA, in my mind is a broken-hearted blank space.

 I’m no minimalist.
 I’ve always admired such aesthetics but in reality, I’m scared of too much open space.
 When I moved into my first apartment in Auckland, there wasn’t very much furniture in my room, so I kept my suitcases out, even though I could have stored them away in the cupboard, to make up for what felt like emptiness.
 On my desk in Chicago is the dreidel Michael made for me, turned in wood with his own hands.
 He made it when he was still living in Auckland before his wife’s cancer consumed her and he fled to Waihi.
 Last time I saw him I said we’d see each other again sometime soon, that I’d teach him how to throw pottery and he’d teach me how to turn wood but he seemed doubtful, clearly turning away from the company of all but the dead.
 Now the dreidel is his continued presence in my life.